Widgets are single user-interface elements that can be configured: for example, a drop-down menu or different kinds of buttons.

 b.
 Start typing the name of the category or of a specific widget in the Search field.

-Click the cloud icon to download the widget and add it to your project.
+Click the cloud icon to download the widget and add it to your app.

 Some similar widgets are packaged together: downloading one of these widgets will cause a number of other widgets to be downloaded as well.
 For example, downloading a line chart will give you all chart widgets.